 Sometimes, words can leave a deep impact on our lives and drive our moves for good.
 Traveling often turns into a meaningful journey that changes the entire course of life – like it did for Jessica, an American student who went to volunteer in Kenya and met Kennedy Odede, a native from Kibera, one of the largest slums of Africa.
 Kennedy has started a youth empowerment group called Shining Hope for Communities (SHOFCO) and Jessica was a volunteer there, helping the girls of Kibera to have a better life.
 Their journey is as uncommon as their love story and together, they took up the charge to fight against poverty and hopelessness, to make a deeper impact on the world.
 ‘Find Me Unafraid’ will not just fuel your wanderlust, but also inspire you to volunteer for the underprivileged societies of faraway lands, with the aim to share happiness and love among others.

-Well, we were indeed touched by Jessica & Kennedy’s story and when we got a chance, it didn’t take much time for us to understand the beautiful feeling that’s intertwined with volunteering abroad.
+Well, I was indeed touched by Jessica & Kennedy’s story and when I got a chance, it didn’t take much time for me to understand the beautiful feeling that’s intertwined with volunteering abroad.

 Walking the Himalayas